-Membership to the conference affords each team several advantages including:
+Membership to the conference affords each Group several advantages including:

-- access to a unified set of training standards adapted to the regional operating environment; - relationships and regular dialogue with member teams, which, when leveraged during an incident, offers a seamless integration into that incident; - immediate and remote assistance with search management; - a culture of innovation, research, and desire to advance the state-of-the-practice of SAR; - access to experienced and world-class experts doing cutting edge research in search and rescue; - best-practice recommendations from teams of experienced and world-class experts within the conference, including this Section 5 of this document; - insurance products that take advantage of bulk rates to provide operational liability and other coverage; and - central dispatch of all member teams during searches for critical missing subjects and high profile searches at the request of RAs.
+- access to a unified set of training standards adapted to the regional operating environment; - 2. relationships and regular dialogue with member Groups, which, when leveraged during an incident, offers a seamless integration into that incident; - immediate and remote assistance with search management;

+- 4. a culture of innovation, research, and desire to advance the state-of-the-practice of SAR; - 5. access to experienced and world-class experts doing cutting edge research in search and rescue; - 6. best-practice recommendations from Groups of experienced and world-class experts within the conference, including this Section 5 of this document; - insurance products that take advantage of bulk rates to provide operational liability and other coverage; and - 8. central dispatch of all member Groups during searches for critical missing subjects and high profile searches at the request of RAs.

-The conference is as strong as each member team.
-Member teams of the conference benefit from the unique nature of each team.
+The conference is as strong as each member Group.
+Member Groups of the conference benefit from the unique nature of each Group.